-Almost all of our revenues are denominated in U.S. dollars and approximately 39% and 35% of our direct container expenses for the three and six months ended June 30, 2010, respectively, were paid in foreign currencies.
+Almost all of our revenues are denominated in U.S. dollars and approximately 29% and 34% of our direct container expenses for the three and nine months ended September 30, 2010, respectively, were paid in foreign currencies.
 See the risk factor entitled "Because substantially all of our revenues are generated in U.S. dollars, but a significant portion of our expenses are incurred in other currencies, exchange rate fluctuations could have an adverse impact on our results of operations" under Item 3, "Key Information-Risk Factors" included in our 2009 Form 20-F. Our operations in locations outside of the U.S. have some exposure to non-U.S. currency fluctuations, and trade growth and the direction of trade flows can be influenced by large changes in relative currency values.
-However, part of our operating expenses paid in foreign currencies are of transportation and other costs incurred as a result of the SDDC contract.
-The SDDC contract.
+However, part of our operating expenses paid in foreign currencies are for transportation and other costs incurred as a result of the SDDC contract.
+The SDDC contract contains an adjustment feature such that we believe we are effectively protected against most foreign currency risks for the expenses incurred under the SDDC contract.
 In 2010 and 2009, our operating expenses paid in foreign currencies were spread among 18 and 17 currencies, respectively, resulting in some level of self-hedging.
 We do not engage in currency hedging.
-During the three months ended June 30, 2010 and 2009, we recognized net foreign exchange losses of \$184 and net foreign exchange gains of \$95, respectively.
-During the six months ended June 30, 2010 and 2009 we recognized foreign exchange losses of \$292 and foreign exchange gains of \$204, respectively.
+During the three months ended September 30, 2010 and 2009, we recognized net foreign exchange losses of \$74 and \$49, respectively.
+During the nine months ended September 30, 2010 and 2009 we recognized foreign exchange losses of \$366 and foreign exchange gains of \$46, respectively.